hayzstack/hayzstack/README.md

 im not too big on shipping, but i respect those who ship. just dont force it onto me...

+i am so. so bad at small talk. like genuinely. i can listen but not talk

 ### i like these (fandoms, stuff i like doing, youtubers,,, blaj blah blah you get it)
-hsr, hi3, mcyt(specifically hermitcrafters), plan3, magic the noah,
-playing, people watching, uhhh idk.... whoops
+hsr, hi3, mcyt(specifically hermitcrafters), plan3, magic the noah, playing, people watching, uhhh idk.... whoops

 ### i dont like these (DNI)